pingcap/docs-cn/develop/dev-guide-outdated-for-python-mysql-connector.md

 > **Note:**
 >
-> This document has been archived.
-This indicates that this document will not be updated thereafter.
+> This legacy document is outdated and will not be updated thereafter.
 You can see [Developer Guide Overview](/develop/dev-guide-overview.md) for more details.

 This tutorial shows you how to build a simple Python application based on TiDB and mysql-connector-python.
 The sample application to build here is a simple CRM tool where you can add, query, and update customer and order information.